AnthonyByansi/SpeakUp-BCI/README.md

 ## Contributions
 We welcome contributions from developers and users to improve and expand the functionality of SpeakUp-BCI.
 If you are interested in contributing, please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

+## License
+SpeakUp-BCI is released under the MIT License.
+Please refer to the `LICENSE.md` file for the full license text.